EDF Renewables Burnhead Moss Education & Training (BMET) Fund

 |Up to £3,865

 About this fund

-The EDF Renewables Burnhead Moss Education & Training (BMET) Fund benefits those living in community council areas of Avonbridge & Standburn and Limerigg & Slamannan in Falkirk and also Blackridge West Lothian.
+The EDF Renewables Burnhead Moss Education & Training (BMET) Fund provides grants to help people living in the community council areas of Avonbridge & Standburn and Limerigg & Slamannan (in Falkirk local authority) and also Blackridge (in West Lothian).
 The fund is provided by EDF Renewables, the Burnhead Moss Wind Farm owners.

-In addition to funds supporting projects in each of the three Community Council areas (see Useful Links, below), a separate ‘Education & Training Fund’ has been set up to provide grants to individuals resident in any of the three areas, to take up vocational education and training opportunities.
+In addition to funds supporting projects in each of the three Community Council areas (see Useful Links, below), this ‘Education & Training Fund’ has been set up to provide grants to individuals resident in any of the three areas, to to take up and progress through education and training courses.
 This Education & Training Fund is known as the BMET Fund.

 At a minimum, an annual amount of £26,000, inflation-adjusted, will be paid into the BMET Fund each year for the operating life of the wind farm.